Advice on buying a New Computer

 an answerphone.

-Broadband is usually connected by a USB port,
+Broadband is often connected by a USB port,

 but better solutions are offered through a network card.
 Modems